 This is a strategy long used by bodybuilders or gymnasts designed to allow the total volume to build up and help the muscle gain process to happen without actually going into chronic overtraining.

 The idea is to build up the volume while decreasing rest times between sets for 2 or 3 weeks in order to deliberately bring the body into a temporary overtraining state, only for this short while.

 This accumulation period is then followed by a 2 or 3 weeks intensification period whereas total volume, or the number of sets, is reduced and rest times between sets are increased.

 This way, the body already fatigued from the previous accumulation time and struggling to keep up with the muscle gaining process, suddenly finds itself in a much less demanding environment with less workload with longer rest times, resulting in an increase in muscle gains and strength.

 Nick Nilsson likens this two-phase process to a car struggling uphill at reduced speed with the gas to the floor, then accelerating at great speed downhill once past the top.
 Without the uphill gradient (workout volume), the car quickly increases speed (muscle gains).
 The process is then repeated.

 Tendons – Blood – Nervous System And Fascia

 However, this is not the end of the story about muscle-building techniques for those stuck in a dead-end.
 This program offers a whole set of other tools to help you break through stagnation.

-These techniques offer ancillary workload to the existing accumulation and intensification method that go beyond the simple manipulation of sets, repetitions, rest times, volume, and intensity.
+These techniques offer an ancillary workload to the existing accumulation and intensification method that goes beyond the simple manipulation of sets, repetitions, rest times, volume, and intensity.

 They are in place to offer a new challenge to other components of your body so as to help it handle heavier weights, feed your muscles in a more efficient way, and prime your nervous system.